 On June 19, 2020, HHS published a new rule, 85 Fed.
 Reg.
 37,160 (June 19, 2020) ("2020 Rule" or "Rule"), rescinding most of the 2016 Rule's core provisions and amended other HHS regulations unrelated to Section 1557, undermining critical anti-discrimination protections that prohibit discrimination on the basis of race, color, national origin, disability, sex, and age.
 With next-to-no legal, medical, or reasoned policy foundation, and in the face of a Supreme Court decision, Bostock v.
 Clayton County, Georgia, which held that discrimination based on transgender status or sexual orientation "necessarily entails discrimination based on sex," the Final Rule rolls back the 2016 rule and limits the protections for LGBTQ people, among others.
 The Final Rule would permit discrimination in the healthcare system by narrowing the scope of the statute's protections, exempting entities that are subject to Section 1557.
-It also eliminates important definitions of discrimination, opening the door to discriminatory treatment based on gender identity, sex stereotyping, and pregnancy termination - effectively sanctioning discrimination against women and LGBTQ persons.2
+It also eliminates important definitions of discrimination, opening the door to discriminatory treatment based on gender identity, sex stereotyping, and pregnancy termination - effectively sanctioning discrimination against women and LGBTQ persons.

 On July 20, 2020, the Attorney General joined a multistate suit filed in the Southern District of New York that challenges the legality of the federal June 2020 Final Rule.
 That litigation was in the motions stage, when in a similar case in the District Court for the District of Columbia, Whitman-Walker Health v.
 HHS, on September 2, 2020, Judge Boasberg issued an order preliminarily enjoining parts of the 2020 Rule.
 HHS was preliminarily enjoined from enforcing the repeal of the 2016 Rule's definition of discrimination "[o]n the basis of sex" insofar as it includes "discrimination on the basis of . . . sex stereotyping."
 81 Fed.
 Reg. at 31,467.
 In addition, the agency was preliminarily enjoined from enforcing its incorporation of the religious exemption contained in Title IX.
-See 45 C.F.R. § 92.6(b).
-On October 31, 2020, the Defendants appealed to the United States Court of Appeals for the District of Columbia Circuit from the September 2, 2020 Order.

-2 During Maryland's 2020 legislative session, in the face of legal challenges to the ACA in Texas v.
+&lt;sup>2 During Maryland's 2020 legislative session, in the face of legal challenges to the ACA in Texas v.
 United States, and the proposed roll back of the antidiscrimination protections, the General Assembly enacted legislation to expand Maryland's antidiscrimination protections to specifically prohibit 1) hospitals, related institutions and licensed healthcare providers from refusing, withholding from, or denying any individual with respect to their medical care because of the person's race, color, religion, sex, age, national origin, marital status, sexual orientation, gender identity, or disability, 2020 Md.
 Laws Ch.
 428 (H.B.1120); and 2) carriers from excluding consumers from participation in, denying benefits to, or otherwise subjecting consumers to discrimination because of the person's race, sex, creed, color, national origin, marital status, sexual orientation, age, gender, gender identity, or disability, 2020 Md.
 Laws Ch.
 428 (S.B.872).
 In short, Maryland's public policy, as evidenced by these new laws, is far more consistent with HHS's 2016 Rule than with the 2020 Rule.